charlesflynn/eve-docs/README.md

 ### HTML output

 The HTML documentation is produced using the [Flask-Bootstrap](https://github.com/mbr/flask-bootstrap) blueprint.
 Expand each domain to show available endpoint methods, and further expand each method to show parameter details.
-Example screenshot:
+A screenshot with one method expanded follows, and you can also view a [fully expanded example](http://charonex.com/img/evedocs-example2.png).
 ![Sample output](http://charonex.com/img/evedocs-example.png)

 ### JSON output